valerieoni/body-revive/README.md

 - Testimonials
 - Resources - multimedia and information on Yoga

+    ### Features Not Implemented

-As a result of time constraint the Resources page which is meant to provide additional information to users was not implemented but this can be reviewed and included in future.
+    As a result of time constraint the following features were not implemented:
+    - Resources page which is meant to provide additional information to users
+    - more testimonial added on the homepage and the ability to scroll through the available testimonials.

+    In the future these can be reviewed and included in the site.

 ## Technologies Used